xdoko01/pgRPG/README.md

   - Currently, `Controllable` component is not generic enough and `InputProcessor` presumes that for up/down/left/right actions there is always `move` command uses (processor uses parameters applicable for `move` command only and no other commands).
   - Newly, the input component is truly universal and accept any command for control keys.
 Following has been done.
-    - New `NewControllable` component has been prepared
+    - New `Controllable` component has been prepared
       - Newly, `control_cmds` dict defines not only command for given action but also parameters of the command.
 For example `('move', {'moves' : ['up']})` is a cmd defined as a tuple
       - This also supports multiple commands, for example `[('move', {'moves' : ['up']}), ('move', {'moves' : ['left', 'right']})]`
       - **if some command would require execution through several cycles, `modify_brain` command can be used**.
 For example `["modify_brain", {"commands" : [[null, "moveto", {"position": "cursor"}]` can take you to the position where the cursor is at the moment of left-click.
 For those kind of commands `Brain` component is always needed.
-    - New `NewGenerateCommandFromInputProcessor` processor prepared
+    - New `GenerateCommandFromInputProcessor` processor prepared
-      - Processor can process command and its parameters defined in `NewControllable` component (including multiple commands)
+      - Processor can process command and its parameters defined in `Controllable` component (including multiple commands)
     - New `new_move` command family has been introduced
       - Current `move` command is using `Motion` component to remember where to move
-      - Newly, `NewMovable` component stores `velocity` and `accelerate` - no longer the information about vector of movement.
+      - Newly, `Movable` component stores `velocity` and `accelerate` - no longer the information about vector of movement.
-      - Newly, new `NewFlagDoMove` component is introduced, containing all the information about the vector of movement.
-For example `NewFlagDoMove(vector=[5, 10])`
+      - Newly, new `FlagDoMove` component is introduced, containing all the information about the vector of movement.
+For example `FlagDoMove(vector=[5, 10])`
-    - New `NewPerformMovementProcessor` exists
+    - New `PerformMovementProcessor` exists
-      - takes `Position` + `NewMovable` + `NewFlagDoMove`
+      - takes `Position` + `Movable` + `FlagDoMove`
       - remembers last position on `Position` component
-      - remembers last move time on new `NewMovable` component
+      - remembers last move time on new `Movable` component
       - updates `Position`
     - New command `new_move_auto` was introduced.
 This command has no parameters and it moves the entity in the current direction.
 This command is expected to be usefull for auto-movements of projectiles.
 This command should be placed in the `Brain` of the projectile and hence substitute the currently existing `LinearMovementProcessor` processor.
-    - component `NewMovable` and processor `NewPerformMovementProcessor` newly supports also acceleration.
+    - component `Movable` and processor `PerformMovementProcessor` newly supports also acceleration.
 This again is expected to be useful for accelerated auto_movement of projectile.

 ### LOGGING implemented
    - Configuration of the logging is happening in pyrpg.main.
 The configuration itself is part of the `config.py`.